matrix-org/matrix-rust-sdk/CONTRIBUTING.md

 In this commit message, the content specified in the `Changelog` trailer will be used for the changelog entry.

-Be careful to add two whitespaces after new lines to create a paragraph.
+Be careful to add at least one whitespace after new lines to create a paragraph.

 ### Security fixes